aoldialup/EndlessRunner/README.md

 # EndlessRunner
 CS gamedev project.
 Assets were profesionally made in MS paint.

-The game engine used was constructed in WinForms, and is simple and ideal for basic games.
+The game engine used was created by myself in WinForms, and is simple and ideal for basic games.